olofsjod/loopiaupdate/README.md

 * getSubdomains
 * getZoneRecords

-Now you get two options...
-Either create a credential file with your authentication information OR append username and password in the command.
+Now you got two options...
+Either you create a credential file with your authentication information OR append username and password in the command.
 (this is NOT recommended if you are using a shared computer)

-### Create a credential file
+### How to create a credential file
-Then, create ~/.loopiaupdate/credentials in $HOME with following content:
+Create ~/.loopiaupdate/credentials in $HOME with following content:
 ```
 username=user@loopiaapi
 password=pw
 ```
-...where 'user' is, of course, the username you created at loopia.
+...where 'user' is, of course, the loopiaapi username you created at loopia.

 ### Syntax